HTML in Canvas

 });

-The callback receives { width, height, displayWidth, displayHeight, pixelRatio, time, delta }.
+The callback gets { width, height, displayWidth, displayHeight, pixelRatio, time, delta }.

 widthandheightare backing canvas pixels.displayWidthanddisplayHeightare CSS pixels.pixelRatiois the device pixel ratio used for the backing canvas.